 Paris is a stunning city with plenty to see and do.
-It’s easy to spend at least three days just exploring the cobblestone streets of the French capital.
+It’s easy to spend at least 3 days in Paris just exploring the cobblestone streets of the French capital.
 However, as enchanting as Paris is to discover, it’s also a great base from which to explore other charming French cities and attractions.
-So if you have some extra time, or are looking to explore outside of the city, then here are my picks for day trips from Paris by train (I’ve also included some links to guided tour options if that ends up being easier).
+So if you have some extra time, or are looking to explore outside of the city, then here are my picks for day trips from Paris by train.
+I’ve also included some links to guided tour options if that ends up being easier.

 Chateau de Versailles